cryptocrowd-city/xcrc-core-wallet/doc/xaya/blockchain.md

 # Blockchain Consensus Protocol

-This document gives an overview of the low-level consensus protocol implemented by the core Xaya daemon.
+This document gives an overview of the low-level consensus protocol implemented by the core CRyptoCrowd daemon.

-**NOTE:**  The final reference for the protocol is the Xaya Core implementation.
+**NOTE:**  The final reference for the protocol is the CRyptoCrowd Core implementation.
 This document just highlights the most important parts in an easy-to-read form.

-## Xaya Is Based on Namecoin <a name="names"></a>
+## CRyptoCrowd Is Based on Namecoin <a name="names"></a>

-Most parts of the Xaya consensus protocol are inherited from [Namecoin](https://www.namecoin.org/), which itself inherits most of the [Bitcoin protocol](https://bitcoin.org/).
+Most parts of the CRyptoCrowd consensus protocol are inherited from [Namecoin](https://www.namecoin.org/), which itself inherits most of the [Bitcoin protocol](https://bitcoin.org/).

-As with Bitcoin, Namecoin and Xaya implement a distributed ledger by tracking the current set of "unspent transaction outputs".
+As with Bitcoin, Namecoin and CRyptoCrowd implement a distributed ledger by tracking the current set of "unspent transaction outputs".
 However, in addition to pure currency transactions, they also implement a **name-value database**.
 This database is stored and updated similar to the UTXO set.
 Each entry